graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/distributed_training.rst

 We support distributed training for two different types of systems:

-1. IPU-POD systems: An IPU-M2000-based system where IPUs in a rack are interconnected by IPU-Links, and IPUs in different racks are interconnected by GW-Links.
-Distributed training on IPU-PODs uses these links to perform collective operations without host involvement.
+1. Pod systems: An IPU-Machine-based system where IPUs in a rack are interconnected by IPU-Links, and IPUs in different racks are interconnected by GW-Links.
+Distributed training on Pod systems use these links to perform collective operations without host involvement.
 When using multiple instances (host processes), there may however still be a need for communication over the host network, for example for broadcasting the